Skip to main content

 Drawer Navigator

-Drawer navigation provides a hidden menu that slides in from the side:
+Drawer navigation provides a hidden menu that slides in from the side, common for apps with many top-level destinations.
+With Expo Router you declare it the same way as Tabs:

 TypeScript Integration